CarstenKoenig/AdventOfCode2018/src/Day20/readme.md

 ---

-TODO: for my input only one room is visited twice - I should still correct the algorithm (don't write the steps, write the coord of the previous note for the best path and count afterwards)
+TODO: for my input only one room is visited twice

+obviously I should redo this with a valid algorithm - maybe after the holidays ;)